tewk/interface-types/proposals/interface-types/linking/Explainer.md

 ```

 Unlike most source-language nested functions/classes, nested modules have no
-special access to their containing modules.
-Thus a nested module can be
+special access to their containing parent modules and thus can be parsed,
-parsed/decoded and validated independently of its parent, without any shared
+decoded and validated independently; nesting only provides encapsulation.
+In
-environment.
-In the binary encoding, a nested module would be a sequence of
+the binary encoding, a nested module would be a sequence of bytes inside a
-bytes inside a section of the parent module which contained a complete,
+section of the parent module which can be decoded according to the normal
-standalone binary-format module.
+module decoding rules.

-In fact, it is 100% equivalent, to replace a module import, that is known to
+Thus, it is 100% equivalent to transform a module import that is known to
-resolve a module `X`, with `X` as a nested module, without changing either the
+resolve to a module `X` into a nested module `X` without changing either the
 text or binary format of `X`.
 The reverse direction is also 100% equivalent.
 This is an important and unique property of module imports / nested modules
 owing to the fact that a wasm module is a stateless function defined entirely
 in terms of its binary/text format.
-For example, a function import that resolves
-to a function exported by another module cannot be textually replaced since
-function imports inherently close over their enclosing (stateful) instance.

 Is there also a symmetric concept of "nested instance"?
 In theory, this could
-be accomplished by giving `instance` statements a [constant initializer expression]
+be accomplished by allowing `(instance expr)` statements, where `expr` was a
-that contained a restricted form of `module.instantiate`.
-However, this would
+[constant initializer expression] containing `module.instantiate`.
+However,
-be complex to define and fairly limited in practice compared to the second-class
+this would be complex to define and fairly limited in practice compared to the
-modules introduced later, so no nested instance concept is proposed.
+second-class modules introduced later, so no nested instance concept is
+proposed here.

+### Module and instance exports

-To finish the first-class module feature, all modules and instances in the
+To close out the first-class module feature, all modules and instances in the
-module/instance index space can be (re)exported, symmetric to all other things:
+module/instance index space can be (re)exported, just like everything else:
 ```wasm
 (module
   (module $m1 ...)